Whatsapp Icon

 Dealing with cancer is never just a physical battle.
 It's a whirlwind of emotions, fear, and uncertainties.
 One of the most significant but often overlooked aspects is the emotional and psychological impact, particularly depression in cancer patients.
 By sharing stories and testimonials from those who've walked this path, we aim not only to shed light on the struggle but also to inspire courage and hope.

-Similarly, Raj, battling through leukemia, found solace in meditation and a plant-based diet.
+Similarly, Raj, battling leukaemia, found solace in meditation and a plant-based diet.
 "I always thought meditation was just not for me.
 But faced with cancer, my perspectives changed."
-Meditation became his daily sanctuary, a way to center himself and fight the depressive thoughts.
+Meditation became his daily sanctuary, a way to centre himself and fight depressive thoughts.
 "Incorporating fruits, vegetables, and whole grains into my diet not only helped my body heal but also improved my mental health significantly," Raj adds, emphasizing the crucial role of a healthy diet in managing depression in cancer patients.

 "You are not your illness.
 You have an individual story to tell.
 You have a name, a history, a personality.
 Staying yourself is part of the battle."